faerietree/YCM-Generator/README.md

 * generate a ```.ycm_extra_conf.py``` file for use with [YouCompleteMe](https://github.com/Valloric/YouCompleteMe)
 * generate a ```.color_coded``` file for use with [color_coded](https://github.com/jeaye/color_coded)

-It works by building the project with a fake toolchain, which simply and filters compiler flags to be stored in the resulting file.
+It works by building the project with a fake toolchain, which simply filters compiler flags to be stored in the resulting file.

 It is reasonably fast, taking ~10 seconds to generate a configuration file for the Linux kernel.